Triad Communication {Getting Kids to Talk}

 When you want your child to open up and talk to you, you need time on your side.
 You need to spend a good amount of time with the child before the child will start spilling forth all of his thoughts.

-I have a good friend who does one-on-one dates with her children.
-Her oldest is a boy of 11 years old.
-She has told me that when she does dates with him, she will start with an activity like bowling.
-They go an bowl and have fun.
-Then they go to dinner.
-She says at dinner, he will open up and talk freely.
-She told me that if she reverses the activity and starts with dinner, he is not talkative.
+I have a good friend who shared her experience of one-on-one dates with her children.
+When her oldest (a boy) was 11 years old, he needed more time to get talking.
+When she did dates with him, she would start with an activity like bowling.
+They would bowl and have fun.
+Then they went to dinner.
+She said at dinner, he would open up and talk freely.
+She told me that if she reversed the activity and started with dinner, he was not talkative.

 Here are some ideas for you to create situations that lend themselves to triad communication.
 Not every activity will be beneficial to every child.
 A child who doesn’t particularly enjoy art projects isn’t likely to open up while you color together.
 Try different things to see what works for your child.
 Find the right thing and you will be in line for that ride of communication: